openshift/hypershift/docs/content/how-to/aws/disaster-recovery.md

 oc delete pod -n openshift-ovn-kubernetes --all
 ```

-with that, all the ClusterOperators that were failling and all the new pods generated, will get executed without issues.
+with that, all the ClusterOperators that were failing and all the new pods generated, will get executed without issues.

 !!! warning Warning
     This step is only relevant if you have a HostedCluster with a `--endpoint-access` argument as `PublicAndPrivate` or `Public`.
 If that's not the case, you will not have the need to execute this part.